 Forex is not structured like stocks or futures exchange.
 Forex is an actual interbank, which functions as an over-the-counter market, which denotes that there is no universal exchange rate for any specific currency pair.

-The Forex is under operation 24 hours a day, seven days a week between individuals who interact with Forex brokers, brokers who then interact with banks and then banks which further have dealings with other banks.
+The Forex is under operation 24 hours a day, seven days a week between individuals who interact with Forex brokers, brokers who then interact with banks, and then banks that further have dealings with other banks.
 The process is continual and it is happening on a global basis.
-For example if there is an Asian session concluding, there will certainly be an European session starting up somewhere, enabling the world currencies to remain in constant trade.
+For example, if there is an Asian session concluding, there will certainly be a European session starting up somewhere, enabling the world currencies to remain in constant trade.

 Traders in the Forex can only respond to news about the market when it breaks rather than waiting for its business hours to begin, as other markets have to contend with.
 Individual currency speculators can pursue the Forex during the evening trade, capitalizing on the market’s 24-hour long trade timings.